ABOUT THE COMPANY

 meat and fresh sausages due to the potent aroma of peppermint and garlic EOs, which were used as

-preservatives, respectively (11).
+preservatives, respectively (11). - Conclusion

 Preservatives are required to extend shelf life and safeguard food, particularly meat, which is so